 I recently applied for this IDFC First credit card and was approved for the First Select credit card.
-My strategy for this credit card is to use it as my movie ticket card.
+My credit card strategy here is to use it as my movie ticket card.
 Once I feel safe going to movies again, I will use the IDFC First credit card to book my movie tickets and use the Buy One Get One offer on movie tickets.
 Until such time this card will remain as a reserve card for me.

 Citibank Rewards credit card

 I got Citibank Rewards card as LTF when I downgraded my Premiermiles credit card.
-If you were to read my review of this card, you would definitely ask what my strategy with this credit card is.
+If you were to read my review of this card, you would definitely ask what my credit card strategy here is?
 The answer is there is no strategy.
 Since its LTF I am not paying any fees I don’t mind holding this card.

 SBI Simply Save